in-op/SystemExtensions/README.md

 and assigning it to the return value.

 ### Copying
+Deep copying is the creation of a complete copy of any one instance, and which shares no mutable state with the original.
+This can be useful in a number of situations, including multithreaded applications.

 The `Copying` namespace defines
 `DeepCopy()` extension methods for the following collections: